Skip to main content

 4 min. read22 nov `22

 We find our information on websites and buy tickets through ticketing systems instead of at the box office.
 We tell friends about performances, concerts, and exhibitions at parties, but also via messages and chats.
-In short, we create an enormous amount of data through our online presence, and your audience does too.
-By collecting (a portion of) this data, you can get to know your audience.
-Read below how to do this.
+In short, we create a lot of data through our online presence, and your audience does too.
+By collecting (some of) this data, you can get to know your audience.
+Read below how to do that.

 1. Formulate your goal

-Every data analysis begins with formulating your goal.
-Define this goal by also consciously deciding what not to do.
+Every data analysis starts with formulating your goal.
+Define this goal by consciously deciding not to do certain things.
 The more the goal aligns with the objectives already present within your organization, the more effective it will be.
 Below, we help you get started with two possible goals.

 2. Come up with questions

-Based on the goal, come up with the questions you want to answer with the data.
-Data by itself does not provide insights.
-A list in Excel with all sales data from the past 5 years does not yet tell you where to find your audience.
-Insights from data only arise when a question is posed to the data.
-The more concrete the question, the more concrete the answer and thus the actions you can take.
+From the goal, think of the questions you want the data to answer.
+Data on its own does not provide insights.
+A list in Excel with all sales data from the past five years says nothing about where you can find your audience.
+Insights from data only emerge when a question is posed to the data.
+The more specific the question, the more specific the answer and the actions you can take.
 Below the step-by-step plan, you will find two examples.

-Come up with questions that align with your goal.
+Come up with questions that match your goal.
 Only then can you extract valuable information from your data.

 1. Choose a data source

-If you want to learn more about the needs of a new or existing audience, segmentation can be a good tool.
-If you want to know when to send an email, link the transaction data to the data from your newsletter.
+If you want to learn more about the needs of new or existing audiences, segmentation can be a good tool.
+If you want to know when to send an email, link transaction data to your newsletter data.
 In short, there are many possibilities.
-Don't hesitate to ask for help; there is a lot that can be done.
-By hiring external expertise, the effectiveness of the answer can be significantly increased.
+Don't hesitate to ask for help; much is possible.
+By hiring external expertise, the effectiveness of the answer can be significantly greater.

 2. Evaluate the results

-If done correctly, the results will provide a concrete answer to your question.
+If done correctly, the results should provide a concrete answer to your question.
 With this answer, you can ask a new question or set up an action.

 Cultural institutions often have the following goals: reaching the existing audience again or tapping into a new target group.
-Data analysis helps you understand these issues.
-Below, we provide two examples that show how such research can proceed.
+Data analysis helps you to understand these issues.
+Below, we provide two examples to show you how such research can proceed.

 Goal 1: Increase repeat visits among the existing audience

-In several areas of the cultural sector, we see that visitors are returning less frequently.
-Possible questions for this goal are: What is the ideal time to email my current audience (for example, just after they have visited or a week later)?
+We see in several areas of the cultural sector that visitors are returning less frequently.
+Possible questions for this goal are: What is the ideal time to email my current audience (for example, just after they have attended or one week later)?
 You can investigate this with A/B testing.
 Which target group attends which programming?
 Work with segmentation models.
-Is there something they are currently missing, causing them to visit less often?
-You can find this out through a survey.
+Is there something they are missing now, causing them to visit less frequently?
+You can ask this in a survey.

-Goal 2: Understand the needs of a new audience
+Goal 2: Understand the needs of new audiences

-If you are working on understanding the desires and needs of a new audience, it is important to look at sources outside your own data.
+If you are working to understand the wishes and needs of new audiences, it is important to look at sources outside your own data.
 This audience is not yet known.
-Questions that can be asked are: Which target group is present in my city but not yet in my institution?
+Questions that can be asked include: Which target group is present in my city but not yet in my institution?
 What are their characteristics?
 Are there colleague institutions serving a different target group with whom we can collaborate?
-You can investigate this through segmentation; the Cultural Target Group Model (opens in new tab) can help you with this.
+You can investigate this through segmentation; the Cultural Target Group Model can help you with this.

 Share this news article